 There is a lesson to be learned from this: Machine learning can learn our own biases and apply it to the real world.

 Machine learning really is up-and-coming, and we are still learning about how we can teach these machines to replicate our own decisions.
-But we must remain vigilant to avoid teaching it our biases.
+But we must remain vigilant to avoid teaching it our biases, especially with DEI recruitment.

-Before we can get into how machine learning is helping us eliminate bias in hiring, we need to recognize the current unemployment rates for women and the BIPOC community, and how companies are currently addressing – or not – Diversity, Equity, and Inclusion (DEI).
+Before we can get into how machine learning is helping us eliminate bias in hiring, we need to recognize the current unemployment rates for women and the BIPOC community, and how companies are currently addressing – or not – DEI recruitment.

 The Pandemic’s Blow to DEI Progress